The Ergonomic Setup That Transformed My Programming Productivity

 Quick Recommendations (If You Just Want Links)

-- If you only buy one thing: a proper ergonomic chair like the Herman Miller Aeron AView Herman Miller Aeronon Amazon that can completely change how your back feels at the end of the day.
+- If you only buy one thing: Herman Miller Aeron.
+A proper ergonomic chair can completely change how your back feels at the end of the day.

-- Best value upgrade: Steelcase ergonomic chairs AView Steelcase Chairon Amazon if you want serious comfort and adjustability without going all the way to Aeron pricing.
+- Best value upgrade: Steelcase Chair.
+Serious comfort and adjustability without going all the way to premium pricing.

-- Budget option: SIHOO ergonomic chairs AView SIHOO Ergonomic Chairon Amazon offer solid ergonomic features at a fraction of premium chair prices—great entry point for proper back support.
+- Budget option: SIHOO Ergonomic Chair.
+Solid ergonomic features at a fraction of premium chair prices, great entry point for proper back support.

-- Best small upgrade: a Logitech MX Master ergonomic mouse AView Logitech MX Masteron Amazon for a huge comfort boost and better control with relatively little spend.
+- Best small upgrade: Logitech MX Master.
+Huge comfort boost and better control with relatively little spend.

-- For heavy typists: the Keychron V3 mechanical keyboard AView Keychron V3on Amazon — compact, hot‑swappable, and tuned for long coding sessions.
+- For heavy typists: Keychron V3.
+Compact, hot‑swappable, and tuned for long coding sessions.

 Why Your Setup Matters More Than You Think